protobuf:generate-test

 0.0.1 |

-These are bare-bones sources that do not contain most of the metadata that regular Protobuf sources contain, and are designed for low-latency/low-overhead scenarios.
+These are bare-bones sources that do not contain most of the metadata that regular protobuf sources contain, and are designed for low-latency/low-overhead scenarios.
 See the protobuf documentation for the pros and cons of this.
 Default: false |

-<objcEnabled> |
+<outputDescriptorAttached> |

 boolean |